mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 This is a purely bugfix release.
 Important changes happened since 0.7.0; if running MediaGoblin 0.7.0, an upgrade is highly recommended;
 see below.
-This release is especially useful if you have been running postgres and have been receiving seemingly random database transaction errors.
+This release is especially useful if you have been running PostgreSQL and have been receiving seemingly random database transaction errors.

 **Do this to upgrade**